-The winner of the 2017 Annual Music Competition is James Buckle bass trombone.
+The winner of the 2017 Annual Music Competition was James Buckle bass trombone.

-The Gold Medal Prize of £10,000 plus the Manu Bhungara Scholarship of £5,000 is being awarded to a brass player for the first time in the competitions 65 year history.
-James was the winner of the Wind & Percussion section final who competed against the winners of the Singers, Strings, and Keyboard solo sections on Wednesday 7 June at Cadogan Hall for the ROSL Gold Medal Prize.
+The Gold Medal Prize of £10,000 plus the Manu Bhungara Scholarship of £5,000 was awarded to a brass player for the first time in the competition's 65 year history.
+James was the winner of the Wind & Percussion section final and competed against the winners of the Singers, Strings, and Keyboard solo sections on Wednesday 7 June at Cadogan Hall for the ROSL Gold Medal Prize.

-All the section final winners as well as the winner of the accompanist prize received £5,000 each, this year's section finals held in the Princess Alexandra Hall at ROSL throughout February and March were won by:
+All the section final winners as well as the winner of the accompanist prize received £5,000 each.
+The section finals, held in the Princess Alexandra Hall at ROSL throughout February and March 2017 were won by:

 · Wind, brass and percussion - Winner James Buckle bass trombone